GoogleChrome/developer.chrome.com/site/en/blog/webauthn-conditional-ui/index.md

 * Passkeys use public-key cryptography so sites don't have to store passwords or secrets.
 * Users can't be phished because a passkey can only be used with the website or app that created it.

-Websites can create and use WebAuthn credentials on devices and security keys via a modal UI in the browser.
-To do so, websites have to redesign their sign-in flow to let users select the WebAuthn flow using a separate button.
+Websites could create and use WebAuthn credentials on devices and security keys via a modal UI in the browser.
+To do so, websites had to redesign their sign-in flow to let users select the WebAuthn flow using a separate button.
 By allowing passkeys to enable autofill, websites can now provide the same experience for both password and passkey users.